dtamayo/reboundx/doc/python_quickstart.rst

     import reboundx
     rebx = reboundx.Extras(sim)

-We then add the modification we are interested in.
+We then add the modification we are interested in (for a listing see :ref"`effects`).
-We do this with member functions that all follow the same naming recipe:
-``add_`` + the name of the modification (see :ref:`effects`).
-Each of these functions returns an instance of the parameters class appropriate for the added effect.
+Each of these functions returns an instance of the rebx_effect class.
 For example:

 .. code:: python

-    params = rebx.add_modify_orbits_forces()
+    effect = rebx.add("modify_orbits_direct")

+Effects and particles have a params attribute that works like a dictionary.
-We can then set parameters for the effect as a whole directly, e.g.,
+We set parameters for the effect with

 .. code:: python

-    params.p = 0.5
+    effect.params["p"] = 0.5

-This set the coupling parameter between eccentricity and semimajor axis evolution for all particles.
+This sets the coupling parameter between eccentricity and semimajor axis evolution for all particles.
 In general, for each effect there are also particle-specific parameters.
-These are set directly through the particle:
+These are set similarly:

 .. code:: python

-    sim.particles[1].tau_a = -1000.
+    sim.particles["earth"].params["tau_a"] = -1000.
-    print(sim.particles[1].tau_a)

-Here we set the timescale for semimajor axis decay for ``particles[1]``.
+Here we set the timescale for semimajor axis decay for ``earth``.
 In general, each effect has its own particular set of parameters, both for the effect as a whole, and for individual particles.

-**The main reference point in the documentation is** :ref:`effects` **,which has descriptions for each effect and its parameters, citations, and links to examples.**

-You can find descriptions of each effect's adder function and any convenience functions at :ref:`python_api`.
+**The user is responsible for checking what parameters need to be set for a particular effect, which can be found at** :ref:`effects`.

 You can add as many modifications as you'd like in the same simulation.
 Simply add them:

 .. code:: python

-    rebx.add_gr()

-You can even add the same effect more than once if you want.
+    rebx.add("gr")

 When you're done setting up the modifications you want, you just run your REBOUND simulation like you normally would:

 .. code:: python